-This BEST Homemade Bread Recipe makes the most deliciously fluffy loaf of white bread.
+This BEST bread recipe makes the most deliciously fluffy loaf of white bread.
 It tastes so much better than store-bought!

-My very favorite kind of bread, though, is a fluffy white loaf of Homemade Bread.
+My very favorite kind of bread, though, is a fluffy white loaf of this bread recipe.

 As long as you plan ahead a little for the rise times, it’s really not very much work, and well worth the effort.

 Cost Effective and Healthier